Blast Dynamics: Overpressure, Fragmentation, Deflagration vs Detonation

 Detonation propagates supersonically via a shock wave coupled to the reaction zone.
 The shock front compresses the explosive or fuel-air mixture to conditions at which it reacts in nanoseconds, releasing energy that sustains the shock.
 This coupled shock-reaction mechanism is self-sustaining above a minimum charge diameter (the critical diameter) that is characteristic of each explosive.
 Below the critical diameter, a detonating charge can fail to detonation (dead-pressing) and transit back to a slower deflagration.
 The Chapman-Jouguet (CJ) condition defines the detonation velocity (VoD) and the CJ pressure (PCJ) at which the shock and reaction zone are in steady state.

 The deflagration-to-detonation transition (DDT) describes the mechanism by which a deflagrating system accelerates to detonation, through turbulent flame acceleration, autoignition in hot-spot regions, or confinement-induced pressure run-up.
-DDT is a key design concern in industrial explosive storage and is the failure mode that made several gas cylinder explosions in India, Russia, and the United States into detonation events rather than fires.
+DDT is a key design concern in industrial explosive storage and is the mechanism by which several confined gas explosions in India, Russia, and the United States became detonation events rather than fires.
 Forensically, DDT is important because a device that was designed to deflagrate (a petrol bomb or a pipe packed with black powder) may, under sufficient confinement and fuel-oxidiser homogeneity, transit to detonation, producing a scene with mixed signatures.

 Scene signatures of deflagration: scorching and thermal damage propagating from an ignition point; objects displaced by gas pressure but not shattered; soot deposits on surfaces ahead of the flame path; hydrocarbon or oxidiser deposits identifiable by gas chromatography-mass spectrometry (GC-MS) residue analysis.
 Scene signatures of detonation: cratering at the seat; shattering of material in immediate contact; pressure-wave damage in concentric annular pattern; high-velocity fragment impacts at standoff; thermally discoloured but not sooted near-field surfaces.